smaclell/smaclell.github.io/_drafts/crafting-code-with-csharp.md

 }
 {% endhighlight %}

-Another great immutability technique is to create a new object after every method which would otherwise modify the current object.
-Great examples of this are the ``DateTime`` and ``string`` classes:
+Another great immutability technique is to create a new object with every operation which would otherwise modify the current object.
+Great examples of this approach are the ``DateTime`` and ``string`` classes:

 {% highlight csharp %}
 DateTime now = DateTime.Now;